Nerdles15/TensorFlow_halo_finder/README.md

 Program runs unsupervised KMeans clustering on supplied test files.

 Can choose between 64^3 or 128^3 particle simulation.
-Can choose between normalizing data or non-normalized.
+Can choose between normalized data or non-normalized.

 Can choose between running just the unsupervised learning segment (iterating through varying numbers of clusters until best fit), or continuing on to calculate cluster positions, plot the clusters and particle positions, and plot the halo mass distribution histogram.